ualsg/ualsg.netlify.app/content/opportunities/phd.md

 This is most evident from a tailored and research-focused application pertaining to our Lab and university (more about that in the next paragraph).

 When getting in touch with us, please send us your CV (in particular, highlight your computational and research skills), accompanied by:
-* a brief research proposal containing a summary of the topics that you find interesting and a short literature review that covers recent developments in your area of interest.
+* a brief research proposal (2-4 pp.) containing a summary of the topics that you find interesting and a short literature review that covers recent developments in your area of interest.
 You should be able to briefly formulate existing gaps and think about how do you plan to fill them in the next few years.
-This does not have to be comprehensive and advanced, as during the first months of your PhD you'll have a plenty of time to work on all that and sharpen your plans, but you should be able to demonstrate your motivation and research skills;
+This does not have to be comprehensive and advanced, as during the first months of your PhD you'll have a plenty of time to work on all that and sharpen your plans, but you should be able to demonstrate your motivation and research skills.
+Do remember to include other key components in your statement (a common mistake is to overlook including a literature review, contributions, output plan, and schedule) and avoid making your proposal generic (e.g. mention the fit for our group, university, and Singapore, as admission/scholarship committees usually turn down such applications);
 * summary of prior research outputs (code, papers, data, internships, thesis, etc. preferably with evidence such as developed GitHub repositories and a personal website);
 * a few words about one of our [publications](/publication) with brief ideas how would you take these results further and/or how would you use them for your research; and
 * a brief statement how do you envision contributing to our research group.
 A PhD is a substantial commitment from both sides for a few years, thus, your fit is no less important than your research finesse.